wiseaidev/awesome-python/Chapter_01 : Introduction and Language Syntax.md

 >>> a = list([1,2,3]) 	# creating a list using a built-in function
 >>> a = [1,2,3]		# creating a list using a list literal
 ```
 ### 3.4.1 String Literals <a name="3.4.1"></a>

-Strings are alphanumeric values ​​surrounded by quotes.
+Strings are alphanumeric(text constant) values ​​surrounded by quotes.
 Single or double quotes, or even three single or double-quotes.

 ```python
 >>> print("here we have a one-line string with one double quote")